jeppepeppe1/Bitaxe-MenuBar/README.md

 # Set your BitAxe IP address
 bitaxe-config <YOUR_BITAXE_IP_ADDRESS>

 # Restart the app to apply changes
-bitaxe-menubar
+nohup bitaxe-menubar &
 ```

 ### Uninstalling